German Immigration as an Entrepreneur or Investor

 - The businesses’ impact on the employment and training situation,

 - The project’s contribution to innovation and research.

-These requirements are even less rigorous for graduates of training courses or those with a German university degree and for researchers and scientists working in Germany.
-In this case, not all of the above requirements need to be met as long as the intended activity is related to the acquired qualification.
+These requirements are even less rigorous for graduates of training courses or those with a German university degree and researchers and scientists working in Germany.
+In this case, the application must meet not all of the above requirements as long as the intended activity is related to the acquired qualification.

 Procedure to Obtain a Residence Permit for Entrepreneurs in Germany